slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Society is run by peer pressure, not intelligence.

 Most people are other people, their thoughts are someone else’s opinions, and they jump to conclusions.
 Our insecurities drive excess and overcompensation.
 We are animals at heart, easily manipulated, especially in groups.
-The larger the crowd, the less individual responsibility for behavior — this is mob behavior.
+The larger the crowd, the less individual responsibility for behavior, this is mob behavior.

 > *"Gold rushes make the shovel sellers rich, not the gold seekers." (...)
 "One cow breaks the fence and a dozen leap it."